 Mark Stirling is a former medical doctor who pioneered work amongst university students with the Navigators in Edinburgh from 1998 to 2004.
 In 2007 he completed an MA in Exegetical Theology at Covenant Seminary in St Louis and in 2011 gained a PhD in Biblical Studies from St Andrews University, his thesis examining issues of discipleship and maturity in Ephesians.
 He and his wife Jenny now live in St Andrews, Scotland, where they work closely together in disciple making ministry.
 Alongside Chalmers, Mark is the leader of the European Disciple-Making Leaders Network and currently co-leads a new church (Cornerstone St Andrews).×

 Prayer is such an important part of the festival and something you can be part of year-round.
 Please join us in praying for Creation Fest, our teams, events and those who attend.

 To sign up for the Creation Fest Monthly Prayer Email, sign up here: Prayer Newsletter×

 Creation Fest, a registered charity, remains a free event due to the financial support of Churches, organisations, and individuals.

 To make this event possible and FREE for everyone to enjoy we need your help.
 You can donate towards Creation Fest Scotland by clicking on the Donate button below:

-If you or your church would like to contribute financially towards the event and would like the details for cheque or Standing Order, please contact Edme Brink via the Creation Fest office for more information.×
+If you or your church would like to contribute financially towards the event please contact the Creation Fest office for more information.×

 Interested in helping with Creation Fest Scotland?
 We are always looking for volunteers to join in serving on various teams.
 Creation Fest Scotland would not be possible without 100+ volunteers serving Christ and others in a wide range of areas.